 Lifeline Public Notice

 The Federal Communications Commission and the Public Utility Commission of Texas have established Lifeline Service to make telecommunications service more affordable to eligible customers.
-Lifeline Service, supported in part by federal universal support mechanisms and the Texas universal service fund, is a program designed to make telephone service available at reduced rates to eligible residential customers.
+Lifeline Service, supported in part by federal universal support mechanisms and the Texas universal service fund, is a program designed to make telecommunication services available at reduced rates to eligible residential customers.

-* Also eligible for the federal Lifeline discount in addition to the Veterans Pension and Survivors Benefit Program.
+* Also eligible for the federal Lifeline discount in addition to the Veterans Pension, Tribal Program, and Survivors Benefit Program.

 An eligible customer for the federal Lifeline discount shall be defined as an individual meeting the eligibility requirements set forth in 47 C.F.R.
 Section 54.409.
 Federal Lifeline rules do differ from the state Lifeline rules.